renemoll/advent_of_code/2024/README.md

 # Advent of Code 2024 - Python edition

+This year I decided to complete the challenge in Python.
+My goal for this year is to solve all puzzles and experience to solve 2023 as well.

-## Setting up
+## Setting up the development environment

+Development is performed in VS Code.

+To get started:
 1. Open this folder in VS Code
-1. Re-open the workspace in a dev container
+1. Re-open the workspace in a development container
-1. Configure the AoC session
+1. Configure the AoC session in the terminal

 ## Solving the puzzles

-Run a specifc example:
+Run a specific example:
 ```bash
 python3 -m days.day_01
 ```

-Run a specifc day:
+Run a specific day:
 ```bash
 python3 run.py -d 01
 ```